 Having used our pupil’s magazine and lesson plans to help pupils understand the Goals and the work of Irish Aid in its 8 partner countries, choose the topic which most interests your pupils – the Global Goals, the work of Irish Aid or this year’s theme.

 The following are just some of the Goals you might focus on; your project can be about sustainable development generally and relate to several Goals, or you might do something specifically related to any one of the 17 Global Goals.

 This goal is about making sure that everyone is provided with enough food, that families everywhere, never go hungry.

 This goal is about making sure that all children have the chance to go to school and receive an education, making sure that people everywhere are given the opportunity to learn.

 This goal is about making sure we spread awareness about climate change, it’s about discussing what can be done to tackle this issue so we can all live in a better world.

 This goal is about governments working together for a better world and a better future.

-Whatever the chosen topic, it is important to ensure that the project addresses the theme ‘Wellbeing for People and Planet’, with a focus on the developing world context.
+Whatever the chosen topic, it is important to ensure that the project addresses the theme ‘Equality for All’, with a focus on the developing world context.